Exact solutions and conservation lawsof a one-dimensional PDE model for a blood vessel: Boundary conditions

 As a model for blood flow, the system \eqref{Aeqn}--\eqref{Qeqn} must be supplemented by boundary conditions at the ends of blood vessel, $x=x_1$ and $x=x_2$, with $x_2>x_1$.
-Various arguments indicate that a single boundary condition can be posed at each end. ** refs The specific type of boundary condition involves the particular biological morphology of the ends of the blood vessel being modelled: an end that is branching; an end that terminates or is blocked; an end that is open; an end that has blood pumped in or out; an end that has a fixed diameter or a fixed pressure; an end at which a pressure wave or blood flow pulse is propagating in or out; an end with a steady-steady pressure.
+Because this system is hyperbolic, a general argument based on the theory of characteristics indicates that a single boundary condition can be posed at each end \cite{DobLiaPanVas2019,GriKar2008,AlaParShe-review}.
+The specific type of boundary condition involves the particular biological morphology of the ends of the blood vessel being modelled: an end that is branching; an end that terminates or is blocked; an end that is open; an end that has blood pumped in or out; an end that has a fixed diameter or a fixed pressure; an end at which a pressure wave or blood flow pulse is propagating in or out; an end with a steady-state pressure.
 Attention here will be restricted to the latter two cases.
-Note that, depending on the morphology model, the two ends can have different types of boundary conditions.
+Note that, depending on the morphology, the two ends can have different types of boundary conditions.

 Propagation of a pressure wave with speed $c$ along a blood vessel is specified by conditions $cP_x = P_t$ at each end.
-From the equation of state \eqref{eos}, this is equivalent to the boundary conditions
+From the pressure-area relation \eqref{eos.general}, this is equivalent to the boundary conditions

 Likewise, boundary conditions specifying a blood flow pulse are given by